Skip to main content

 Many subqueries can be rewritten as CTEs.
 Choose the style that communicates intent best.

-High-demand departments
+High-demand categories

 -- As a correlated subquery

-SELECT d.dept_name
+SELECT cat.category_name

-FROM department AS d
+FROM category AS cat

 WHERE (